 No record of alternatives considered.
 Advised sales require documentation of why the recommended product was chosen over alternatives.
 If your case record simply states what was recommended without explaining why other options were ruled out, this is a gap.

 Notes added retrospectively.
 Case notes that appear to have been written after the fact, or that lack timestamps, are a problem in any file review.
 This is particularly relevant if your system allows notes to be edited without tracking the amendment.
+Vulnerable customer documentation is another area where retrospective notes frequently fall short — for guidance on what the FCA expects, see how to identify, record and support vulnerable customers.

 Documents saved outside the system.
 If supporting documents — payslips, bank statements, AIP letters — are stored on a shared drive rather than attached to the case record, they may not be accessible in the event of a system change, staff departure, or audit.